kenwenzel/otm-benchmark/README.md

 Retrieve benchmark retrieves all the reports, checking for their attributes and some attributes of the referenced entities (e.g. contacts of the report's author and last editor, name of the reported occurrence).

+##### Retrieve all

+Retrieve all uses either a SPARQL `SELECT` query or the frameworks API method to find all instances of type `OccurrenceReport`.
+The instances are then checked the same way as in Retrieve.

 ##### Update